Unified Fourier-based Kernel and Nonlinearity Design for Equivariant Networks on Homogeneous Spaces: Related Work

-The works most closely related to ours are ~\cite{cohen2018general} and ~\cite{kondor2018generalization}.
+The works most closely related to ours are ~\cite{cohen2018general}, ~\cite{kondor2018generalization} and ~\cite{cesa2021program}.
 The main difference is that we provide a Fourier perspective for the group convolution on the homogeneous space, enabling efficient kernel design.
-Moreover, we provide a new nonlinearity and---to our knowledge, for the first time---implement a general equivariant linear map from the regular representation to the induced representation. ~\citet{kondor2018generalization} analyze G-CNNs through Fourier analysis, but only focus on scalar fields.
-In contrast, we consider all field types (scalars, vectors, tensors) and our conclusion is consistent with ~\cite{kondor2018generalization} for the special case of scalar fields.
+Moreover, we provide a new nonlinearity and implement a general learnable equivariant linear map from the regular representation to the induced representation. ~\citet{kondor2018generalization} analyze G-CNNs through Fourier analysis, but only focus on scalar fields.
+In contrast, we consider all field types (scalars, vectors, tensors) and our conclusion is consistent with ~\cite{kondor2018generalization} for the special case of scalar fields. ~\citet{cesa2021program} solve the constraint of steerable filters in convolution by harmonic analysis on the stabilizer group, while we rely on the harmonic analysis for the full group and convolution theorem, which makes our approach easier to implement for non semidirect product groups.